-It’s warm… as I rolled up my tarp at 8am this morning on the little patch of sand on which we spent the night my thermometer was already showing 30 degs C… by by 2pm this afternoon it was above 34 degs in the shade… about 10 degs warmer than normal for this time of year… it makes riding a sweaty business but I’ve endured much hotter so really just a case of slowing down and carrying lots of water.
+It’s warm… as I rolled up my tarp at 8am this morning on the little patch of sand on which we spent the night my thermometer was already showing 30 degs C… and by 2pm this afternoon it was above 34 degs in the shade… about 10 degs warmer than normal for this time of year… it makes riding a sweaty business but I’ve endured much hotter so really just a case of slowing down and carrying lots of water.
 Hopefully in the next couple of days should be up in the mountains of Lasithi where it ought to be a bit cooler than the last few days down here on the sweltering south coast… However I’m getting ahead of myself, it’s been a mellow, albeit warm few days navigating village to village eventually dropping down to the south coast and pedalling east along the mountainous coastline.
 Yeah I know I said we’d probably go west.. we changed our minds :-)

 From Zaros a cruise west and north into the Amari Valley… some dirt and some asphalt.